jon-heard/obsidian-inline-scripts/README.md

 > ~~<br/>
 > return $1.repeat(10);<br/>

-This shortcut file starts with some comments, then ocontains two shortcuts.
+This shortcut-file starts with some comments, then ocontains two shortcuts.
 Notice that the first `~~` is placed after the comments.
-Every shortcut file has a place at the top for comments.
+Every shortcut-file has a place at the top for comments.
 This includes the minimal example before this one, though in that case the comments are empty.
 Also notice that there are empty lines between sections.
-Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut files.
+Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut-files.

-It is _highly_ recommended that every shortcut file contain a "help *" shortcut.
-For example, the states shortcut file includes a shortcut "help state".
-A help shortcut test _must_ use this pattern: "^help name$", where "name" is specific to the shortcut file.
+It is _highly_ recommended that every shortcut-file contain a "help" shortcut, preferrably as the first shortcut in the file.
+For example, the "state" shortcut-file includes the shortcut `help state`.
+When making a help shortcut, use "^help name$" for its Test string, where "name" is specific to the shortcut-file.
+This pattern lets the system recognize "help" shortcuts.

-The `## HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut files.
+The `## HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut-files.
 Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
-When "Developer mode" is on, all shortcut files will be reloaded each time you move from one note to another.
-This lets you edit a shortcut file, then move to a testing note to immediately try out your changes without manually refreshing anything.
-"Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut file.
+When "Developer mode" is on, all shortcut-files will be reloaded each time you move from one note to another.
+This lets you edit a shortcut-file, then move to a testing note to immediately try out your changes without manually refreshing anything.
+"Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.

 The `## HOW-TO: Define a new text-entry shortcut` also discusses shortcuts with empty Test strings.
-This feature is quite useful for larger shortcut files.
+This feature is quite useful for larger shortcut-files.

-One more feature worth mentioning: if a shortcut file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
-This feature is useful if your shortcut file requires initialization before its shortcuts will work.
+One more feature worth mentioning: if a shortcut-file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
+This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

 ## REFERENCE: Settings
-- __Shortcut files__ - A list of addresses to notes with shortcut file contents.
+- __Shortcut files__ - A list of addresses to notes with shortcut-file contents.
-    - The "Add file reference" button adds a new textbox for a shortcut file reference.
+    - The "Add file reference" button adds a new textbox for a shortcut-file reference.
-    - To the right of each shortcut file textbox is a trashcan button.
+    - To the right of each shortcut-file textbox is a trashcan button.
 This button lets you delete the textbox.
 - __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
-This lets you add individual shortcuts directly, whithout needing a shortcut file.
+This lets you add individual shortcuts directly, whithout needing a shortcut-file.
     - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
     - The "Add defaults" button adds the default shortcuts to the end of Shortcut setting.
     - To the right of each shortcut entry is a trashcan button.
 This button lets you delete the associated shortcut.